 Check out our latest timber frame project under construction, a new hybrid timber frame home being built on Lake Bonaparte in New York!
-The homeowner’s met our Northern New York Independent Representative Brian Morrow and builder Randy Nicol at a local home show last Spring.
+The homeowners met our Northern New York former Independent Representative Brian Morrow and builder Randy Nicol at a local home show last Spring.
 Together with Davis Frame, we worked as a team to design and fabricate this new Lake Bonaparte New York timber frame for them!
 We took the homeowner’s ideas and created a custom design featuring a center section 24’x40′ timber frame wrapped with Structural Insulated Panels (SIPS).
 The bedroom wings will be stick framed on site.
 Check out the floor plan below!

 A Day In The Shop

 Perhaps the most exciting part for many homeowners is to see their timber frame home being crafted in our shop.
-The Douglas Fir timbers start out by being planned on our Hundegger planer, then next they are ready to be cut using our Hundegger K2.
+The Douglas Fir timbers start out by being planned on our Hundegger planer.
+Nex, the timbers are ready to be cut using our Hundegger K2.
 The K2 is an amazing CNC machine that cuts the timbers to size and cuts the joinery.
 After each timber goes through the K2, our craftsmen fine-tune the joinery using chisels and there is also some hand sanding that is done to perfect the smoothness.
 After the handwork is done on the timbers, we often apply a clear coat of tung oil, which helps to bring out the grain of the wood and adds a protective layer to the timber.
 Below is a collage showcasing this timber frame in production!

 The Timber Frame Raising